mhilliker/CSE575-Project/README.md

  Additionally, you will need to include your own copies of cup98VAL.txt and cup98LRN.txt because they are too large to fit on Github.

  ## Project Structure
-main.py - Main model implementations
+* main.py - Main model implementations
-utils.py - Random utility functions that were created along the way models.ipynb - Unused in branch, intended for individual use for experimenting, only contains a simple example
+* utils.py - Random utility functions that were created along the way
+* models.ipynb - Intended for individual use for experimenting, only contains a simple example, unused in master branch
+* environment.yml - YAML file that can be used by anaconda to import dependencies